 Check out what others are saying about our dental services on Yelp: Helpful Dental Information Durango

-For more helpful dental information, read our website or call (970) 422-3263 to schedule an appointment with Dr. Greg Mann and Dr. Ross Owens.
+For more helpful dental information, read our website or call (970) 422-3263 to schedule an appointment with Dr. Greg Mann and Dr. Steven Reed.
 At Durango Dentistry we will be happy to answer any questions you have about oral health from our Durango dental office.

 Questions Answered on This Page

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.

 - Tooth decay is when the enamel of the tooth begins to decay and cause erosion from plaque and tartar on the teeth.

 - Dental Caries